EhtishamAshraf/ROS_Robotic_Arm_IK/README.md

 **Denavit-Hartenberg (DH) Table**

-The image below shows the frames attached to each joint of the Eva arm.
+The image below shows the frames attached to each joint of the UR5 arm.

    • A dot indicates a direction inward (into the plane), and a cross indicates the direction is outward.